eic/drich-dev/doc/tutorials/6-parameter-scanning.md

 ## UNDER CONSTRUCTION

+### This tutorial will only be made available upon request

 - brute force optimizer approach
 - ruby and gems installation
 - describe how to run our generalized parameter scanner